osism/osism.github.io/docs/guides/deploy-guide/manager.md

   - at least 256 GB hard disk space
   - the system should be initially and permanently accessible independently of the cloud environment itself from the seed node
   - the system should have direct access to the network areas of the individual server systems in the cloud environment
-- an Ubuntu version matching the OSISM version should be installed on the system (typically the latest Ubuntu LTS version, a system based on one of the [osism - node-images](https://github.com/osism/node-image) would be ideal)
+- an Ubuntu version matching the OSISM version should be [provisioned](../provisioning) on the system (typically the latest Ubuntu LTS version, a system based on one of the [osism - node-images](https://github.com/osism/node-image) would be ideal)
 - no manual adjustments or installations should have been made on the system apart from the basic installation
 - the system should be accessible from the [Seed Node](../seed) via SSH
-- the system should have the correct time
-- if possible, the system should use the operating system

 ## Install the manager